blckbx/lnd-hybrid-mode/README.md

 Self-hosted solutions: https://en.wikipedia.org/wiki/Comparison_of_DNS_server_software

 A script or an app regularly fetches the client's current IP address which is saved for later requests.
-LND is able to resolve a given domain / DDNS to the actual IP address on its own.
+LND is able to resolve a given domain / DDNS to the actual IP address as well.
+Log output of `HostAnnouncer` listed below:
 ````
 [DBG] NANN: HostAnnouncer checking for any IP changes...
 [DBG] NANN: No IP changes detected for hosts: [ln.example.com]